1242035/spree/guides/src/content/user/products/creating_products.md

 ## Stock Management

-As of version 2.0 of Spree, you now have much more granular control over how inventory is tracked through your store.
+As of version 2.0 of Viauco, you now have much more granular control over how inventory is tracked through your store.
 You will learn more about stock locations in the [Stock Locations Guide](/user/configuration/configuring_inventory.html), but for now it's enough to understand that you enter the number of each product variant that you have at each of your individual stock locations.

 Let's assume that you have two stock locations - your main New York warehouse and your satellite Detroit warehouse.
 Refer to the instructions on creating stock locations in the [Stock Locations Guide](/user/configuration/configuring_inventory.html#create-a-new-stock-location) to add your warehouses.